Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Light on stations have been moved outside to allow for placing additional signals if one so desires
 - Chests on vanilla stations have been connected with green wires for wire sorcerers

-20:00 UTC 30.12.2020
+20:00 UTC 31.12.2020
 (Compatible with older versions)
-- Added a 42x42 square outline made out of stone bricks.
-It's the same size as grid on which all rail blueprints are based on.
-Can be used as a placeholder for future rails
+- Added an outline of a  42x42 square of stone bricks to the Tiles book, it's the same size as the grid on which all rail blueprints a re based on, so it can be used as a placeholder for future rails
-- Some small fixes regarding spelling mistakes and blueprint tooltip changes
-- As Asphalt Roads mod wasn't updated since 0.18 I've changed the one and only blueprint that required it to instead require Dectorio
+- some minor fixes like correcting spelling mistakes, changing blueprint tooltips a bit and so on

+18:00 UTC 01.01.2021
+(Compatible with older versions)
+- Station buffers got a bit of a remake and more have been added

 </details>